 Thanks to this compensation structure, hedge fund managers are driven to achieve above market returns.
 Managers who make bad investments could lose their jobs.
 They keep the wages they've saved up during the good times.
 If they bet large, and correctly, they make tons of money.
 If they lose, they don't lose their personal money.
 That makes them very risk tolerant.
 It also makes the funds precarious for the investor, who can lose their entire life savings.

 Hedge funds' use of derivatives added risk to the global economy, setting the stage for the financial crisis of 2008.
 Fund managers bought credit default swaps to hedge potential losses from subprime mortgage-backed securities.
 Insurance companies like AIG promised to pay off if the subprime mortgages defaulted.

 This insurance gave hedge funds a false sense of security.
 As a result, they bought more mortgage-backed securities than was prudent.
 They weren't protected from risk, though.
 The sheer number of defaults overwhelmed the insurance companies.
 That's why the federal government had to bail out the insurers, the banks, and the hedge funds.

 The real hedge in the financial system was the U.S. government, backed by its ability to tax, incur debt, and print more money.
 The risk has been lowered a bit, now that the Dodd-Frank Wall Street Reform Act regulates many hedge funds and their risky derivatives.

 Gold can be a hedge during times of inflation, because it keeps its value when the dollar falls.

 Gold is a hedge if you want to protect yourself from the effects of inflation.
 That's because gold keeps its value when the dollar falls.
 In other words, if the prices of most things you buy rises, then so will the price of gold.

-Gold can be bought as a direct investment if you think the price will go up, either because the demand will increase, or the supply will decline.
-That reason for purchasing gold is not a hedge.
+Gold can be bought as a direct investment if you think the price will go up, either because the demand will increase or the supply will decline.
+That reason for purchasing gold is not to use it as hedge.